 Gordon Beurskens, 49, denies taking the cash from an elderly couple’s bank accounts over a three-year period.

-At Livingston Sheriff Court yesterday, Sheriff Ken Hogg granted a defence motion to delay the trial from July until October.
+At Livingston Sheriff Court today, Sheriff Ken Hogg granted a defence motion to put off the trial from July until October.

-Beurskens is charged with obtaining a mandate to operate five bank accounts held by pensioners James and Janet McQue and using their bank cards to conduct online transactions and to make cash withdrawals.
+Beurskens is charged with obtaining a mandate to operate five bank accounts held by pensioners James and Janet McQue and using their bank cards to conduct online transactions amounting to £743.32 and to make cash withdrawals totalling £6,850.

 In total, he is alleged to have embezzled £85,173.35 or thereby by withdrawing money from the Royal Bank of Scotland.

 Court papers state that Mr McQue is now dead and Mrs McQue, 83, lives in Dalkeith, Midlothian.